miketheprogrammer/fez/HACKING.md

   you're doing something wrong.
 Split your code into well-contained functions.
 As a rule of thumb, a function shouldn't be bigger than your head.
 Literally.
-* Add a unit test for every new feature.
+* Add a test for every new feature.
 To do this, copy an existing test project (both its directory and its test file), usually basic/, and add just enough code to test your new feature.
-Try to keep unit tests lean and orthogonal.
+Try to keep tests lean and orthogonal.